PacktPublishing/Interactive-Visualization-and-Plotting-with-Julia/README.md

-# Interactive-Visualization-with-Julia
+# Interactive-Visualization-and-Plotting-with-Julia
-Interactive Visualization with Julia, Published by Packt
+Interactive Visualization and Plotting with Julia, Published by Packt